RakeshRaj97/Training-on-Multiple-GPUs/README.md

 ### Install Apex
 If using pip use this [link](https://github.com/NVIDIA/apex) else if conda use this [link](https://anaconda.org/conda-forge/nvidia-apex)

+## Cross validation

+Stratified KFold cross validation with 10 splits has been performed and saved as `train_folds.csv`

 ## Test the program

 Use the below commands to run the program